Tag Archives: fundraising for real estate

 Property Management

 Owning a lot requires detailed management and the details revealed by the rent roll aid the management process for the investors.
-With details and facilities like tracking rental payments, management of lease expirations, and monitoring occupancy rates along with other details like pricing, tenant retention, lease negotiations, and overall property management it allows the investors to supervise their holdings.
+With details and facilities like tracking rental payments, management of lease expirations, and monitoring occupancy rates.
+Along with other details like pricing, tenant retention, lease negotiations, and overall property management.
+It allows the investors to supervise their holdings.

 Analysis of Market and Valuation